davidmfoley/isolate-react/README.md

 #### Options

-Options can be used to set context values for testing (see useContext note below).
+Context values can set - useful for testing hooks that use useContext.

 ```
 const isolated = isolateHooks(useSomeHook, {})